zjjfly/kong-oidc/README.md

 }
 ```

+For successfully authenticated request, possible (anonymous) consumer identity set by higher priority plugin is cleared as part of setting the credentials.

 The plugin will try to retrieve the user's groups from a field in the token (default `groups`) and set `kong.ctx.shared.authenticated_groups` so that Kong authorization plugins can make decisions based on the user's group membership.

 ## Dependencies